peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 ![problem_layout]{:class="img-responsive"}

 and so on.
-The goal is to find the voltage $v$ everywhere, where the voltage is determined by Poisson's equation, mentioned above.
+The goal is to find the voltage $v$ everywhere, where the voltage is determined by Poisson's equation ($\ref{eq:poisson}$).
 In the context of electromagnetism (where it's often encountered) it is written

 $$
 \begin{align}
-\nabla^2 v = -\frac{\rho}{\epsilon}
+-\nabla^2 v = \frac{\rho}{\epsilon}.
 \label{eq:ref1}
 \end{align}
 $$

-but for our purposes, I'm just going to use $f\equiv\frac{\rho}{\epsilon}$.
 Since we're interested in solving for the value of $v$ on a set of discrete points, the first step in tackling the problem is to change the laplacian, which acts on a _continuous_ scalar field, into a _discrete_ operator.
 Using the central finite differences scheme, a derivative can be approximated by

 $$
 \frac{\mathrm{d}v}{\mathrm{d}x} = v' \approx \frac{v(x+\frac{1}{2}\Delta x) - v(x-\frac{1}{2}\Delta x)}{\Delta x}